lemoinef/dlnd_embedding_word2vec/README.md

-# dlnd_embedding_word2vec
+# Word Embedding and Word2Vec tutorial

-Word embedding and Word2Vec tutorial
+This repository contains the notebook and data provided by Udacity as part of their Deep Learning Foundation Nanodegree.